borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

 tox -e black
 ```

+Note that Black requires at minimum Python 3.6.

 And if you get a complaint from the
 [isort](https://github.com/timothycrosley/isort) Python import orderer, you
 can ask isort to order your imports for you: